Gender equality

 $19.9 million, 2016-2024

 Women's World Banking (WWB) is a leading global organisation on women's financial inclusion, giving low-income women increased access to financial tools and resources.
 DFAT has partnered with WWB for activities in Southeast Asia since 2016 ($4.5 million) and provided core funding ($9.3 million) for global activities.
-An extension to the partnership ($6.1 million, 2020-24) supports COVID-19 economic recovery and resilience efforts in Southeast Asia (Indonesia, Vietnam, and Cambodia).
+An extension to the partnership ($6.1 million, 2020-24) supports post-pandemic economic recovery and resilience efforts in Southeast Asia (Indonesia, Vietnam, and Cambodia).

 Related links: